dripini/dripini.github.io/index.md

-# Welcome to My profile.
+# Welcome to my Profile.

 I am a passionate front-end and back-end developer from Ireland 🇮🇪 ☘️

 I use JavaScript and Python most of the time for backend programming (JavaScript for front-end).

 ## About me
-### My profile
+### My github profile
 [You can check out my profile here](https://github.com/dripini)

 ## How I learnt
 ![Hi](javascript2.svg)

 I learnt JS(JavaScript) using [CodeCademy](https://codecademy.com), [Scrimba](https://scrimba.com/) and [Free Code Camp](https://www.freecodecamp.org).
 Although CodeCademy and Scrimba helped me the most, Free Code Camp is still very good.
 You can also learn 🐍 Python with those too!
+I code on a ASUS Chromebook C223N but I really want an Acer NITRO 5 256GB (£630) and a MEDION Crawler E10 512GB (£543) but I cant get either of them because of expenses.
+But otheer than that, you should check out Scrimba, CodeCademy and freeCodeCamp

 ### Scrimba
 Scrimba allows you to study where you want, when you want.
 We also substitute the classroom teaching experience with interactive screencast, live events, and peer-to-peer help between students.